fangq/brain2mesh/README.md

 ## Acknowledgement

-This project is funded by the National Institutes of Health (NIH) / National Institute of General Medical Sciences (NIGMS) under the grant number R01-GM114365 (https://projectreporter.nih.gov/project_info_description.cfm?aid=9251827&icde=36227877).
+This project is funded by the National Institutes of Health (NIH) / National Institute of General Medical Sciences (NIGMS) under the grant number R01-GM114365, and NIH/NINID/NIBIB under the grant number R01-EB026998.